MiEducacion/MiEducacion/README.md

 - [Vue.js](https://github.com/vuejs/vue) &mdash; The frontend is a VueJS app that communicates with the Rails API.
 - [Vuetify](https://github.com/vuetifyjs/vuetify) &mdash; UI Library used for the main design of the App

+## Contributing

+MiEducación is 100% free and open source.
+We encourage and support the community to contribute their grain of sand, including you! :sparkles:.

+We look forward to seeing your pull requests!

+>  *__Alexander__: This is my first time working with Ruby and Rails, so any kind of contribution will be more than welcome :heart:*